CentreSecuriteIA/textbook/docs/Chapters/2 - Risks Landscape/2-06-systemic-risk.md

 # 2.6 Systemic Risk
-!!! note "This section is approximately a 19 minute read."
+!!! note "Reading Time: 19 minutes"

 !!! warning "This section is still being written and is considered a work in progress."